blueydragoon/ScorebasedLRU/README.md

 In LRU-recency, the basic idea of our algorithm is to rank pages based on their recency, frequency and reference rate.

 In LRU-SW, a sliding window methord has been used which will limit the number of cache requests.

+In LRU-GEO we are decreasing the relavance of past requests by and also keeping track of the total score for each object